I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 ### Business case
 > Issue to address, problems with current solution (or lack of), etc.

-- [x] Move the previous paragraphs to Context chapter?
-- [x] Explain business case more, in SSB everybody has to disiminate throught the Statbank

 In Statistics Norway we have a disimitation policy that says every table/dataset should be made availible in the Statbank.
 This requires that the statistical departments provide a minimum of metadata and it makes data easier to find knowing that everything is in the Statbank.
 On the other hand having a central/common(?) solutions like this demands smooth operation and no bottlenecks.